 7.3a.1.2.6.1 Definition

-The IOC MLTestingRequest represents the ML entity testing request that is created by the ML testing MnS consumer.
+The IOC MLTestingRequest represents the ML entity testing request that is triggered by the ML testing MnS consumer.

+To trigger the ML model testing process, ML testing MnS consumer has to create MLTrainingRequest object instances on the ML testing MnS producer.